-Despite the fact that CDs, DVDs, Blu-ray are nowadays rather rare and outdated (or maybe because by becoming rare they got into the category of collectibles) many people like having hard copies of their favorite games, music albums, movies, etc. on these carriers.
-Plus, many more still have discs with their beloved photos, images, films, music albums, books, and what else.
-Those can be a true treasure, unique and irreplicable.
+Despite the fact that CDs, DVDs, Blu-ray are nowadays rather rare and outdated (or maybe because by becoming rare they got into the category of collectables), many people like having hard copies of their favorite games, music albums, and movies on these kinds of storage.
+Even more people still have discs with their beloved photos, images, books and other digital information.
+Those can be true treasure, unique and irreplicable.
 So, what if something happens to a favorite disc of yours, can it be saved if it gets exposed to scratches or covered with dirt?
 We are going to explore several options how such cases can be prevented and discs can be saved.

-If you are planning to keep your discs functional for as long a time as possible, then the first thing to do is organize a separate place to store them.
-Such a place must be located on a cold, dust-free side of your house and away from the direct sunlight.
-Of course, the discs should each be in separate cases and not have a certain distance between them.
+If you are planning to keep your discs functional for as long as possible, then the first thing to do is organize a separate place to store them.
+Such a place must be located in a cold, dust free side of your house and away from the direct sunlight.
+Of course, the discs should each be in separate cases and have a distance between them.
 What comes to mind here is some sort of special (wooden) shelves with little notches separating the disc cases.
-Wood is a preferred material for the shelves as it keeps the temperature smoothly, does not collect static electricity that can damage the discs, plus looks cool if done right.
+Wood is a preferred material for the shelves as it keeps the same temperature, does not collect static electricity that can damage the discs, plus it looks nice if done right.
 Needless to say that no abrasive compounds should be anywhere near such shelves.

-Further advice on how to handle the discs will include:
+Further advice on how to handle the discs include:

 CDs, DVDs, and Blu-Rays are technically well-done but they do require special treatment.
-As was mentioned, they are highly vulnerable to the destructive influence of dust, heat, moisture, sunlight, and mechanical damage.
-Even more so than vinyl records.
-If enough dust accumulates on a disc’s working surface, the disc drive will not be able to read the information of such CD, DVD, etc. and it’ll require careful cleaning.
-Direct sunlight and/or moisture destroy the discs physically, only not as fast as high temperatures, which can obviously burn anything within seconds.
-Under the bright sun, the disc may warp, after which it will not only stop being read but may even “explode” when one tries to run it in the disc reader and damage it.
+As it was mentioned, they are highly vulnerable to destructive influence of dust, heat, moisture, sunlight and mechanical damage.
+Even more than vinyl records.
+If enough dust accumulates on a disc’s working surface, the disc drive will not be able to read the information of such CD, DVD, and it’ll require careful cleaning.
+Direct sunlight and/or moisture destroy the discs physically, but not as fast as high temperatures, which can obviously burn anything within seconds.
+Under the bright sun, the disc may warp, after that it will not only stop being read, but may even “explode” when you try to run it in the disc reader.

-Better still if you do not write on the disc at all.
-If you have a CD, DVD, or Blu-ray with some personal info and need to mark it somehow, then do not use a pen or pencil under any circumstances.
-Only the marker.
+It is still preferable that you do not write on the disc at all.
+If you have a CD, DVD or Blu-ray with some personal info and need to mark it somehow, then do not use a pen or pencil under any circumstances.
+Only a special marker.

 A scratch on a CD disc does not necessarily mean you’ve lost its contents.
 Even if the scratch looks pretty deep.
 In fact, a scratch on the top of a CD causes more problems than a scratch on the bottom.
 Why?
 The researches show that optical format standards include error correction circuits that help fix scratched CDs on the bottom side of discs.
 But since the reflective layer is only covered with a thin acrylic layer, scratches on the top surface can penetrate this layer and damage the reflective layer.
 What follows from this is do not try to polish the cd, instead leave it as is if the scratch did not destroy the functionality of your disc.